The Bankrate promise

 Most broad-based measures of prices have indicated inflation has been a virtual no-show in the U.S. in recent years.
 The central bank’s target for inflation is 2 percent, but inflation has yet to hit the bull’s-eye on a sustained basis, as measured by personal consumption expenditures, or PCE.

 If the Fed achieves its objectives in steering the economy, inflation should remain under control.

 A positive inflation scenario after a rate increase might include “lower prices of imported consumer goods, due to a likely higher exchange value of the dollar if our domestic rate increases are not matched by policy tightening in other major economies,” says Daniil Manaenkov, assistant research scientist at the Research Seminar in Quantitative Economics at the University of Michigan.

-A credit bubble rightfully received some of the blame for the financial crisis of the past decade.
+A credit bubble rightfully received some of the blame for the financial crisis in 2007.
 In the aftermath, lending came to a complete stop.

 Lending has resumed.
 “Banks may have a greater incentive to loan out reserves at higher interest rates, and the increased flow of additional credit would boost economic growth,” says Sean Snaith, director of the Institute for Economic Competitiveness at the University of Central Florida.

 As a rate boost brings better returns to savings vehicles, senior citizens should enjoy better paydays by putting their money in CDs and savings accounts.
 “Higher interest rates on CDs and other financial instruments will particularly help older Americans trying to live on their retirement savings,” says Lynn Reaser, chief economist at Point Loma Nazarene University in San Diego.